asciidoctor/asciidoctor-bibtex/README.md

 ## Notes on Using

-There is a sample file and bibliography in the folder 'tests'.
+There is a sample document and bibliography in the folder 'tests'.

-It is advisable to preview the -ref files before further processing, to remove any Latex commands, and check the formatting.
+It is advisable to preview the -ref files before further processing, to remove any Latex commands, and check the formatting; in particular, all curly braces are removed when outputting the reference list, to avoid skipping of lines by asciidoc.

 If you make a Bibliography/Reference heading, a2x interprets this specially, and will fail to make a pdf.
 To prevent a2x treating a heading specially, place a section template name, such as [sect1], before it.

+The bibtex file is not correctly passed.
+The format for entries is assumed to be:

+@TYPE{ref,
+  KEY = VAL,
+}

+with the type on one line and closing brace on its own.
+VAL is wrapped in {..} or ".." and may span multiple lines, but intermediate lines should not end with } or ".